-- 2. Recital Preparation (General). - a.
-Pick up your programs from the MU241. - Ask a friend to distribute programs at the door of hall 15 minutes before you play, or supply a music stand with programs available on it. - 3.
-Recital Day Preparation (Main Auditorium) - a.
-48 hours before recital, call Housekeeping at 2751 and remind them politely to clean the room before your program. - b.
-Ask a friend to remain close to the doors, so he can close them silently when latecomers enter the room. - c.
-Close doors from auditorium to "back stage." - d.
-Be sure both valance and curtain are completely open. - e.
+Recital Preparation (General).

+- a.
+Pick up your programs from the MU241. - b.
+Ask a friend to distribute programs at the door of hall 15 minutes before you play, or supply a music stand with programs available on it.

+Recital Day Preparation (Main Auditorium)

+- a.
+Close doors from auditorium to "back stage." - b.
+Be sure both valance and curtain are completely open. - c.
 Remove console cover.
-Replace after Recital! - f.
-If you are playing over a weekend (Friday, Saturday, or Sunday), call University Police at 3000 and ask that the building be opened at least one-half hour before your program.
+Replace after Recital! - d.
+If you are playing over a weekend (Friday, Saturday, or Sunday), call University Police at 3000 and ask that the building be opened at least one-half hour before your program. - e.
+Quiet house 30' before recital.
+No frantic warm-up practice, please.